Chilean Sea Bass

 It is a popular choice for those who don’t eat seafood regularly.
 Its texture is silky and buttery and has a very mild flavor.
 We love to cook this fish because it has no fishy flavor or aftertaste– perfect for those who are new to seafood.

-• Cooking this fish comes together in less than 10 minutes and it needs just four main ingredients.
+• Quick and easy.
+Cooking this fish comes together in less than 10 minutes, and it needs just four main ingredients.

-• This is the best recipe that really allows the fish to shine, and a secret trick guarantees perfectly cooked fish every single time (hint: it’s ONLY butter… no oil).
+• Restaurant style.
+This is the best recipe that really allows the fish to shine, and a secret trick guarantees perfectly cooked fish every single time (hint: it’s ONLY butter… no oil).

-• I like to pan-sear the fish, but I’ve also included tested options in on the grill on in the oven.
+• Multiple cooking methods.
+I like to pan-sear the fish, but I’ve also included tested options on the grill and in the oven.

 chilean sea bass on plate with salad.